 - What taxes do high net worth individuals pay in Gibraltar?

-High Net Worth individuals are able to take advantage of Gibraltar’s Category 2 status to limit tax payable on their worldwide income to circa £29,000
+High Net Worth individuals are able to take advantage of Gibraltar’s Category 2 status to limit tax payable on their worldwide income.
+Currently, CAT2 individuals pay tax on a maximum of £118,000 of assessable income, subject to the payment of a minimum tax of £37,000 per qualifying year.

 - What is Gibraltar's 'Category 2' tax status?

 A special status which allows qualifying individuals to limit the amount of tax payable on worldwide income.
-Under Cat 2 rules, only the first £80,000 of assessable income is assessed to tax.
+Under Cat 2 rules, only the first £118,000 of assessable income is assessed to tax, subject to a minimum tax payable of £37,000.

 - How do I qualify for Category 2 status in Gibraltar?